 Winter Camping Equipment

-Whether you’re headed out for a quick overnight or embarking on a multi-day mission deep into the backcountry, the gear below is what we recommend bringing on every trip to comfortably spend days and nights outdoors in the winter.
+When spending nights outside in the winter, the main goal is to stay dry and warm.
+The best way to do this is to invest in gear that's effective at keeping the cold and wet at bay.
+Below is what we recommend bringing on every trip to comfortably spend days and nights outdoors in the cold.
 We've also included a handful of optional items that may or may not be worth packing depending on your preferences and objective(s).

 4-Season Tent